 Design a strategy around how Lynn residents and institutional partners can work with and support the school district to provide more healthy and culturally relevant food in Lynn public schools.

-Develop and support a variety of funding streams for consumer incentives that focus on local purchasing of fruits and vegetables for low-income residents in Lynn.
+Develop and support a variety of funding streams for consumer incentives that focus on local purchasing of fruits and vegetables for low-income residents and elderly residents in Lynn.

-Expand existing food access points for low-income residents in Lynn.
+Expand existing food access points for low-income residents and elderly residents in Lynn.

 Plan and implement an experiential learning strategy to shift health outcomes related to food for Lynn residents.

 Build upon existing partnership with the city around community garden management and strengthen and build up the community garden network.